luigizuccarelli/golang-argocd-template-generator/README.md

 This tool will generate all the necessary yaml files and folders for a project with multiple microservices.

-It is meant to do the basic scaffolding and inject the releviant data as needed.
+It is meant to do the basic scaffolding and inject the relevant data as needed.

 The are a couple of caveats